 Student might notice that Elise’s amounts are multiples of nine and Harry’s amounts are multiples of eight.

 - What operations change Elise’s amounts into Harry’s amounts?

 - Try dividing Elise’s amounts by nine.
 What do you notice?

 Students might see that dividing Elise’s amounts by nine then multiplying the result by eight gives Harry’s amount.
 High achieving students can be encouraged to express that relationship algebraically.

 Work through the other slides in PowerPoint Three to support students to develop an algorithm for multiplying a fraction by a whole number.
 With each problem record the calculation, e.g. 4/5 x 15 = (15 ÷ 5) x 4.

 Provide the students with paper strips and rulers.
 Cutting an A3 sheet lengthwise with a width of 2 cm is a good size of strip.
 The final slide of PowerPoint Three has three challenges for students to solve, individually or in small groups.

 - Recognise that the common denominator for thirds and eighths is twenty fourths, so make the strip a multiple of 24cm long (Challenge One);

 - Recognise that equivalent fractions of the same length are at the same location (Challenge Two);

-- Accept that neither the length of the whole or the fraction are known, but work with the scenario , treating a, b and c as variables.
+- Accept that neither the length of the whole or what fraction of this length is at 18cm are known, but work with the scenario to identify these variables.